Skip to content

 • interpret for people using legal, health and local government services

-• interpret at short notice for emergency medical or police interviews
+• interpret at short notice, such as call-outs to emergency medical or police interviews

 Working environment